Dangerous goods driver and vehicle licences

-- in a container with a capacity of more than 500 litres
+- is carrying any quantity of dangerous goods in a receptacle with a capacity of more than 500 litres

-You do not need a licence to transport intermediate bulk containers (IBCs) with a total capacity of more than 3000 litres, as long as they are not filled or emptied while on the vehicle.
+A dangerous goods driver licence or vehicle licence is not required for transport of intermediate bulk containers (IBCs) with a total capacity of up to and including 3000 litres, unless any IBC is filled or emptied while on a vehicle.

-A current dangerous goods driver licence issued by any state or territory is recognised throughout Australia.
-If you hold such a licence, you can drive a dangerous goods vehicle anywhere in NSW.
+A current dangerous goods driver licence issued by any state or territory is recognised throughout Australia, and allows you to drive a dangerous goods vehicle in NSW.

 - Find a Registered Training Organisation (RTO) that offers the course at Training.gov.au.